84000/translation-memory-resources/README.md

 Some differing features found in version -2.0’s markup:

-- <milestone/>, <ref/>, and <note/> elements should be able to appear directly in the segments “<seg/>” but remain hidden on CAT platforms and still be functional (though I have only tested with OmegaT so far).
+- &lt;milestone/>, &lt;ref/>, and &lt;note/> elements should be able to appear directly in the segments “&lt;seg/>” but remain hidden on CAT platforms and still be functional (though I have only tested with OmegaT so far).
-- @xml:id in <milestone/> and <note/> corresponds to unique identifier in published 84000 TEI file.
+- @xml:id in &lt;milestone/> and &lt;note/> corresponds to unique identifier in published 84000 TEI file.
-- <flag type="alternateSource"> and <flag type="englishError"> added to segments that need to be flagged as such.
+- &lt;flag type="alternateSource"> and &lt;flag type="englishError"> added to segments that need to be flagged as such.

 Here is a sample of the markup from version -2.0.
-I added some arbitrary <flag/>s to show how this would work when there was a problematic segment:
+I added some arbitrary &lt;flag/>s to show how this would work when there was a problematic segment:

 ```
 <tmx xmlns="http://www.lisa.org/tmx14">